blaudoom/C3/README.md

 This is a VERY simple script that can be used to create your basic reverse-shell commands.
 Using a simplified http-server lets us serve files at server root, making calling them more convenient.

+Keep in mind.
+I am not a very fluent Python coder.
+I do most my work in Java, so any recommendations are welcome.

 Shells from: [PentestMonkey](https://github.com/pentestmonkey)